Airtel Uganda aims for record-breaking IPO, to raise $216 million in nation's largest share sale

 Airtel Uganda’s public issue opens immediately, and is scheduled to close on October 13, the company’s managing director Manoj Murali said at a press briefing.

-“The initial public offer - or IPO - will see up to 8 billion existing ordinary shares of the company - representing up to 20% of the company - made available,” Murali said.
+“The initial public offer - or IPO - will see up to 8 billion existing ordinary shares of the company - representing up to 20 percent of the company - made available,” Murali said.

+Also read: Jio, Airtel drive telecom subs base in India rose to 1,173.89 million in June

 These shares on offer are worth 800 billion Ugandan shillings.
 If successful, this move would mark a significant milestone, positioning it as the largest share sale in the nation's history.